 To successfully complete the capstone track, students nearing completion of required coursework must submit and defend a capstone.
 Prior to completion of either capstone or thesis, a proposal must be passed by the reading committee.
 A capstone is a scientific manuscript, based upon a comprehensive literature search, review, and synthesis of the chosen topic.
 It is similar to a thesis, inasmuch as data need to be acquired and analyzed within the framework of a scholarly article with the exception that these data can be acquired from the literature.
-Students are required to develop their hypothesis (or review of certain problems, questions, etc.) and find from the literature, or any other sources, data that can be analyzed in support of what is said in the capstone.
 In certain cases, a study subject may not lend itself to quantification.
 In such a case, the argument for the chosen approach in the proposal must be as clear and convincing as any quantitative argument.
-The term "scholarly" (defined in Webster's as: concerned with or relating to formal study or research) applies in the natural sciences to data analysis far more than to writing, therefore it should not be misconstrued as permitting pure essays.
-Science is quantitative and requires quantitative skills - a "mastery of science" is generally not possible without them.
 Carrying out a capstone is possible with agreement from a major professor, typically, capstone students find a major professor on their own by approaching faculty in the student's area of interest.
 Students will be assigned a capstone advisor if they have difficulty finding one.
 Prior to beginning a capstone and registering for capstone credits, the student must write a proposal which must be approved by the student's major professor, committee, and the Department Chair, and be submitted to the Departmental Administrator in the Program Office.